East Valley (Phoenix metropolitan area): Aviation and aerospace

 The East Valley is also home of the Phoenix-Mesa Gateway Airport one of the nation's most successful military base reuse projects.
 Formerly Williams Air Force Base, the growing reliever airport boasts a remodeled passenger terminal, convenient parking and three runways, the longest of which is 10,401 feet.
 The shortest is 9,301 feet.
 The airport currently serves Allegiant Airlines.
 East Valley leaders see it as an international aerospace center and a catalyst for bringing 100,000 jobs to the far East Valley in 20 years.
 The airport is located in Foreign Trade Zone 221.
 As of 2012, Gateway hosts more than 40 companies, serves 33 cities with non-stop service via Allegiant, Frontier, and Spirit Airlines as well as eight more cities with continuing service, and contributes $685 million annually to the Arizona economy.
 The airport's master plan projects more than 850,000 enplanements by 2017 and 2.2 million by 2027.

 Another promising military facility reuse project is AZLabs, formerly the Air Force Research Laboratory.
 The Defense Department in 2011 turned ownership of the facility over to the city of Mesa.
 The lab is near Phoenix-Mesa Gateway Airport and Arizona State University Polytechnic campus.
 Alion Science and Technology manages the 97,500 square foot facility and describes it as ideally suited for hosting classified research programs.

 The East Valley also boasts three busy general aviation airports: the Chandler Municipal Airport, Falcon Field Airport in Mesa, and the Scottsdale Airport.
 Falcon Field and Scottsdale Airport served as World War II pilot training fields.
 British military pilots trained at Falcon Field and Americans in Scottsdale.
 In 2011, Falcon Field was the 5th busiest general aviation airport in the country.
 Located adjacent to Boeing, Falcon Field contributes over $2.3 billion to the local economy.
 With about 130,000 operations in 2010, Scottsdale Airport bills itself as one of the busiest single-runway facilities in the world.
 It is centrally located in Scottsdale's only industrial-zoned area.
 The Commerce Airpark area is headquarters to over 30 national/regional corporations and home to nearly 2,500 small and medium-sized businesses with over 48,000 jobs.

-With over 350 VFR flying days per year.